mdernovoi/data-analysis-platform/src/environments/README.md

     grep
     ```

-5) Initialize a new git repository with `main` as the default branch:

-    ```Shell
-    # NOTE: this changes global git settings!!!
-    git config --global init.defaultBranch main
-    git init
-    ```

-6) Update `.gitignore` to ignore the `secrets` directory.

-    ```Shell
-    # file: .gitignore

-    # Ignore everything in secrets/ except for the .gitkeep file.
-    secrets/*
-    !secrets/.gitkeep
-    ```

-7) Create a `dev` group with internal visibility in your Gitlab installation of the Data Analysis Platform.
+2) Create a `dev` group with internal visibility in your Gitlab installation of the Data Analysis Platform.

     Groups --> New group

-8) Create a new `environments` GitLab project with internal visibility in the `dev` group.
+3) Create a new `environments` GitLab project with internal visibility in the `dev` group.

     - Projects --> New project